Fort Wayne Children's Zoo Home

 About

 The reticulated python is the world’s longest snake.
-The longest one ever measured was 33 feet in length.
-Truly large pythons are now hard to find in the wild.
+The average reticulated python is about 20 feet long, but the longest one ever measured was 33 feet.

 Conservation